Rebuilding the lives of individuals from the inside out

 Our programs have expanded over several years to meet the growing number of needs within the community and beyond.

-The very first program to be established was Hope for Women.The home opened in 2006 and has helped over
+The very first program to be established was Hope for Women.The home opened in 2006 and has helped many

 women transition to a life of stability.

-In 2007, Meals for Kids started serving meals to children ages 4-19 and we continue to serve over 1,400 meals every year.
+In 2007, Meals for Kids started serving meals to children ages 4–19, amounting to over 1,400 meals every year.

 Gateway, a residential program for men, opened in 2013 as a residential home.
 Additionally a trade school was established to address the need for education and skills training.
 We currently run three sessions a year and receive students from ACAP and Workforce.
-Students who complete all three phases can often be place in full time employment upon completion.
+Students who complete all three phases can often be placed into full-time employment upon completion.

-In 2015, IMPACT was created to help middles school students with homework and grew to include STEM projects and community service.
+In 2015, IMPACT was created to help middle school students with homework and grew to include STEM projects and community service.